Benign prostatic hyperplasia

 - Alpha-blockers.
 These drugs relax smooth muscles, especially in the bladder neck and prostate.
 They include terazosin (Hytrin, generic), doxazosin (Cardura, generic), tamsulosin (Flomax, generic), alfuzosin (Uroxatral), and silodosin (Rapaflo).
 Alpha-blockers help relieve BPH symptoms, but they do not reduce the size of the prostate.
-The can help improve urine flow and reduce risk of bladder obstruction.
-They are often the first medication choice, especially for men with smaller prostates.
+They can help improve urine flow and reduce risk of bladder obstruction.
+Alpha-blockers are often the first medication choice, especially for men with smaller prostates.

-- 5-alpha-reductase inhibitors.
+- 5-alpha-reductase inhibitors (5-ARIs).
 Finasteride (Proscar, generic) and dutasteride (Avodart, Jalyn) block the conversion of testosterone to dihydrotestosterone, the male hormone that stimulates the prostate.
 These drugs are helpful for men with significantly enlarged prostates.
 In addition to relieving symptoms, they increase urinary flow and may even help shrink the prostate.
 However, patients may have to take these drugs for up to 6 - 12 months to achieve full benefits.

 Alpha-adrenergic antagonists, commonly called alpha-blockers, relax smooth muscles in the prostate and make it easier for urine to flow.
 They quickly improve symptoms, usually within days.
 Because these drugs are short-acting, symptoms return once a man stops taking the medication.
 Alpha-blockers do not shrink the size of the prostate or change PSA levels.

 Alpha-blockers are generally referred to as either nonselective or selective: